Wi11ione/wi11ione.github.io/_pages/research.md

     <div class="research-content">
       <img src="/images/paper1-framework.png" alt="Mixed-Reality Simulation">
       <div class="research-text">
-        <h4>Participated in constructing a mixed-reality simulation platform for autonomous vehicles by combining vehicle hardware in the loop and virtual traffic scenarios.</h4>
+        <h4>We are working on constructing a mixed-reality simulation platform for autonomous vehicles by combining vehicle hardware in the loop and virtual traffic scenarios.</h4>
       </div>
     </div>
   </a>